onflow/cadence/docs/language.md

 }
 ```

-You **may not** access account objects in the `execute` block, but you may get an account's public information (resources, contract methods, etc.)
+You **may not** access private `AuthAccount` objects in the `execute` block, but you may get an account's `PublicAccount` object, which allows reading and calling methods on objects that an account has published in the /public/ area of its account. (resources, contract methods, etc.)

 ## **Post**